gyorilab/emmaa/doc/reports/askee_month9_report.rst

 The next step was to set up the model for automated analysis against a set of relevant empirical observations.
-We chose three sets of observations to analyze the model against: (1) a set of in-vitro drug screening experiments, (2) a set of empirical assertions on drugs inhibiting infection or adverse outcomes associated with COVID-19 (aka the MITRE test corpus), and (3) text mining statements automatically collected by the existing EMMAA COVID-19 model.
-We used both signed graph and unsigned graph instantiations of the C19DM EMAA model for analysis.
+We chose three sets of observations to analyze the model against: (1) a set of in-vitro drug screening experiments, (2) a set of empirical assertions on drugs inhibiting SARS-CoV-2 infection or adverse outcomes associated with COVID-19 (aka the MITRE test corpus), and (3) text mining statements automatically collected by the existing EMMAA COVID-19 model.
+We used both signed graph and unsigned graph instantiations of the C19DM EMMAA model for analysis.

 In case of the in-vitro drug screening data, each data point can be interpreted as "Drug X inhibits SARS-CoV-2 replication".
 Viral replication appears as a concept in the C19DM model and can be used as a readout in this case.
 However, most drugs that appear in the screening data aren't modeled in the C19DM.
-We therefore extended the model with these drugs and their known targets within the C19DM using statements independently assembled by INDRA from multiple sources.
-This is a relatively small corpus of statements and - within the EMMAA framework, instantiated as a signed graph model - the C19DM could explain 10 such observations, including how "nafamostat inhibits viral replication".
-The explanation in this case involved nafamostat inhibiting TMPRSS2's activation of ACE2 which enables viral replication.
+We therefore extended the EMMAA C19DM model with these drugs and their known targets within the C19DM using statements independently assembled by INDRA from multiple sources.
+The in-vitro drug screening corpus is relatively small and the EMMAA C19DM model (instantiated as a signed graph model) could explain 10 such observations, including how "nafamostat inhibits viral replication".
+The explanation in this case involved nafamostat inhibiting TMPRSS2's activation of ACE2 which enables viral replication:

 .. image:: ../_static/images/c19dm_invitro.png
    :align: center